Specific appetite: Ongoing research

 Commonly people have an appetite for meat or eggs, high protein foods.
 But these may be expensive or otherwise unavailable.
 A specific appetite for protein may be unsatisfied with the ingestion of a diet deficient in protein.
-But protein is vitally important to maintaining the structures of the body’s systems, so the specific appetite leads to more eating, in a desperate attempt to satiate the specific appetite for protein in life.
+Because protein is vitally important to maintaining the structures of the body’s systems, a form of protein-mediated hunger has been hypothesised.
+The protein leverage hypothesis posits that hunger is principally satiated by protein, with caloric intake being escalated until this need is met.